robertocantarelli/FAQ/GruppoCantarelli.md

 and manage resource tools and develop resource estimates.
 How many types of Project management software are in the market?
 Let’s talk about a specific Project management software.
- > Desktop or Web-based; Single user or Collaborative; GitHub
+ > Desktop or Web-based; Single user or Collaborative; GitHub.
+GitHub is a hosting service for software development.
+It works in a similar way to a social network.
+It allows you to check how software developers work on their projects

 7. ISO 9000 is a set of standards for quality assurance systems.
 The document was written to help software development organizations to create a good quality product.